CONSULTANT PLASTIC SURGEON

 Step 1 – Facial assessment & mapping

-If you choose to utilize packaged soft tissue fillers, Dr Ricardo will evaluate your facial appearance and skin tone and examine the areas of your face to be augmented.
+If you choose to use packaged soft-tissue fillers, Dr. Ricardo will evaluate your facial appearance and skin tone and examine the areas of your face to be augmented.
 Strategic points on your face may be marked as the appropriate injection sites for the filler.

 Step 2 – Cleansing & anaesthetizing